 You can remove a review you’ve written if it no longer reflects your genuine experience as a guest or Host.
 You can reach out to our customer Support team with your request to remove a review you’ve authored.

 If a reservation has more than one confirmed guest, the Host’s review is for the guest who made the reservation.
 This review will still appear on the profiles of all the other confirmed guests.

-Find out how reviews work for Airbnb.org stays.
+Reviews for Airbnb.org stay work a little differently—: find out more about how reviews work for Airbnb.org stays.

 - How reviews workReviews are a great way for Hosts and guests to give each other feedback.
 We’ve got info here about how and what you can share, and more.